xmtp/XIPs/XIPs/xip-message-content-types.md

 Since the set of known content types will be changing over time, clients will need to be ready to handle situations where they cannot correctly decode or present content that arrives in a message.
 There should be a way to provide an optional `fallback` in the basic framework that can be used to provide description of the content that couldn't be presented.

 ## Specification

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current XMTP platforms.

----

 ### Protocol